‘Hard Love’ at the JET resonates across any cultural conflict

 Linda Ramsay-Detherage has ably conducted the actors through this emotional bouncy-house, along with the fine technical support of the JET team.
 Of special note is scenic designer Elspeth Williams’ two sets – one the simple old-fashioned Jerusalem apartment of Hannah, the other Zvi’s modern Tel Aviv digs.
 (And is it coincidence that in Hannah’s conservative apartment the actors exit stage right, while the entrance to Zvi’s place is stage left?)

 A true revelation in the production is Inga R. Wilson’s Hannah.
 I don’t know Wilson’s background, but it’s possible an actor from Minnesota named Inga might not have been raised in Orthodox Judaism.
 Yet Wilson lives in the skin of this Israeli woman.
-We see her in turns the timid yet strong-willed housewife whose still waters still run deep for her insistent ex-husband.
+We see her in turns the timid yet strong-willed housewife who’s still waters still run deep for her insistent ex-husband.
 She is torn between the life she has lived for nearly 40 years and the one man she has really loved.
 Her performance is like watching ice transform to liquid, as she views the possibility of joy and a new life, in more ways than one.

 You will have to see for yourself whether these possibilities will expand to the size of the Red Sea, or evaporate in a hot desert.